Summer Intensive starts July 10!

 - Adult Basic Education (ABE)

-Learners interested in enrolling in classes should call the center’s main line at (410) 261-3524.
+Learners interested in enrolling in classes should call the center’s main line at (410) 261-3524 to make a registration appointment.
 Please note that attending registration does not guarantee learners a space in class.
 Preference will be given to learners without a high school diploma.

 Computer skills are essential for success in life and work.
 The Adult Learning Center offers computer classes for learners at the beginning and intermediate levels, which cover topics ranging from beginning keyboard and mouse skills to navigating email and the internet.